Roy Campbell Smith: Personal life

-On October 11, 1887, in Annapolis, Maryland, Smith married Margaret Aldrich Sampson, daughter of Rear admiral William Thomas Sampson.
+On October 11, 1887, in Annapolis, Maryland, Smith married Margaret Aldrich Sampson, daughter of Rear Admiral William Thomas Sampson.
 They had three children, Roy, Marjorie, and William.

 Smith's daughter Marjorie Sampson Smith became a sponsor of USS Sampson (DD-63) on March 4, 1916.
 It was named for Rear admiral William Thomas Sampson, Smith's father-in-law.
 In 1918, Smith's daughter Marjorie Sampson Smith married Spotswood Dandridge Bowers, a lawyer.

 On May 21, 1929, Smith's wife Margaret Smith died in Newport, Rhode Island.
 She is interred at Lakewood Cemetery in Cooperstown, New York.

+In 1912, Smith was elected as a member of the Virginia Society of the Cincinnati.

 On April 10, 1940, Smith died in Summerville, South Carolina.